izaackio/architecture-knowledge/README.md

 * https://www.cloudskew.com/ - CloudSkew
 * https://www.cloudcraft.co/ - Cloudcraft
 * https://www.archimatetool.com/ - Archi
+* https://miro.com/app/dashboard/ - Miro, great for Diagrams with images directly from Google Search

 ## General Knowledge on Architecture and Solutions Architecture
 * https://betterprogramming.pub/how-to-switch-from-software-developer-to-solutions-architect-5e0c12bdc4b1 - What is Solutions Architecture about and how to become a Solutions Architect?